robbert-vdh/yabridge/README.md

 tracker](https://github.com/robbert-vdh/yabridge/issues) or to ask about it in the yabridge [Discord](https://discord.gg/pyNeweqadf).

+- Using PipeWire's JACK implementation might cause certain plugins to crash.
+  PipeWire currently uses rtkit instead of the realtime priorities you would normally set up using groups and `/etc/limits.d`, and it will impose a limit on the maximum amount of CPU time a realtime process may use at a time.
+This will cause plugins that take a long time to initialize, for instance because they're loading a lot of resources, to crash.
+For the time being the best solution for this problem would be to just use JACK2 until PipeWire doesn't require rtkit anymore.

-- If you have the `WINEPREFIX` environment variable set and you _don't_ want all of your plugins to use that specific Wine prefix then you should unset it to allow yabridge to automatically detect Wine prefixes for you.
+- If you have the `WINEPREFIX` environment variable set and you _don't_ want all of your plugins to use that specific Wine prefix, then you should unset it to allow yabridge to automatically detect Wine prefixes for you.

 - If you're seeing errors related to Wine either when running `yabridgectl sync`